 xcopy C:\Your Folder C:\New Folder /t /e

-However, using Xcopy commands are not easy to use.
+However, Xcopy commands are not really straightforward.
 System administrators may be able to use.
-But Xcopy is not for common users.
+But common users would generally find it confusing.

 1. Select files using Windows Explorer, right-click on them and choose Copywhiz->Copy from the menu as shown below :